 - Circumferential irregular pleural thickening with or without effusion

 - Mediastinal surface involvement

 - Marked loss of volume of affected lung

 Pleural effusion in a patient with asbestos exposure is potentially mesothelioma unless proven otherwise.
 Diagnosis requires pleural biopsies; CT guided or thoracoscopic and often need repeating.
 Mesotheliomas are almost impossible to cure.
-With median survival of 8 to 14 months; palliative radiotherapy and chemotherapy with opiate painkillers and occasional pleurodesis to prevent recurrent effusions are most of all that can be offered.
+With a median survival of 8 to 14 months; palliative radiotherapy and chemotherapy with opiate painkillers and occasional pleurodesis to prevent recurrent effusions are most of all that can be offered.

 Lung cancer, malignant cancer arising from the respiratory epithelium; is the most fatal cancer of all times.
 With an incidence of about 13 % of all cancers; it claims life in almost 90% of the cases.
 The incidence in females reflects a rising trend.

-The major histological types of lung cancer are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC) NSCLC comprises of 3 major groups:
+The major histological types of lung cancer are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC) NSCLC comprises 3 major groups: